Rbrady92/News-Reader-CLI-app/README.md

 # News::Reader

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/news/reader`.
-To experiment with that code, run `bin/console` for an interactive prompt.

-TODO: Delete this and the text above, and describe your gem
+Welcome to News Reader!
+This gem aggregates articles from the news source 'Wired', allowing you to read them in terminal and get info such as url links, authors, and the date posted.

 ## Installation